ranraj/reactive-tweet-stream/README.md

 ## This Application is reference model for processing live twitter stream data using Spring boot & ReactJS application.

 Check out this repository,
-This has two project one is server (analyser) module written in Springboot and UI module (viewer) written in ReactJS
+This has two project one is server (analyser) module developed using Springboot and UI module (viewer) developed using ReactJS

 | Sever Application Tech stack |
 |---|